-Before beginning the thesis, the student must have an approved proposal.
+Before beginning the thesis, the student must submit a proposal for approval.
 The Master's thesis proposal is a 10-20 page (including bibliography) description of the intended project identifying the following issues: a statement of the argument of the thesis; a review of the literature; the methodology or theories to be employed; a chapter outline; a time schedule; and a bibliography.
 There is more detailed information in the "Information Common to Both Master's and Ph.D.
 Programs" section below about the thesis approval process.

-Certain of the master's tracks allow for a professional thesis in lieu of the more traditional academic thesis.
-Consult your advisement sheet and advisor to discuss this option
+Certain of the Master's tracks allow for a professional thesis in lieu of the more traditional academic thesis.
+Consult your advisement sheet and advisor to discuss this option.